-Further details on the Sub-Investment Manager's selection process are included in "What investment strategy does this financial product follow?" below.
+Further details on the Sub-Investment Manager's selection process for its sustainable investments are included in "What investment strategy does this financial product follow?" below.

 The Sub-Fund has not designated a benchmark for the purpose of attaining the sustainable objective of the Sub-Fund, as the Sub-Investment Manager considers that the sustainability indicators and other measures monitoring the attainment of the sustainable investment objective are a more appropriate reference.